EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 Garments Not Certified to EN ISO 11612

-Many manufacturers recommend wearing EN ISO 11612 certified garments as part of a complete protective ensemble that includes gloves (EN 407), footwear (EN ISO 20345), and headgear (EN 397).
-The overall protection level depends on the weakest link in the ensemble; all PPE must be appropriate for the hazard.
+Many manufacturers recommend wearing EN ISO 11612 certified garments as part of a complete protective ensemble that includes gloves certified to EN 407, footwear certified to EN ISO 20345, and headgear certified to EN 397.
+The overall protection level is determined by the weakest component in the PPE ensemble.
+Each item must be suitable for the specific hazard to ensure effective protection.

 Areas of Applications for EN ISO 11612

-EN ISO 11612 protective clothing is essential across multiple industries where workers face thermal hazards:- Welding & Metal Fabrication
+EN ISO 11612 protective clothing is used across multiple industries where workers are exposed to thermal hazards such as heat, flames, and/or molten materials.
+Including::- Welding & metal fabrication

 Geographic Adaptation of EN ISO 11612